 But if you suppose that only to be your own which is your own, and what belongs to others such as it really is, then no one will ever compel you or restrain you.
 Further, you will find fault with no one or accuse no one.
 You will do nothing against your will.
-No one will hurt you, you will have no enemies, and you will not be harmed.
+No one will hurt you, you will have no enemies, and you will not be harmed.-Epictetus

 Epictetus claims I can become invincible.
 It's an appealing notion.
 I can't claim to be a fan of pain.
 Few people are.
 The thought of leaving stress, anxiety, and hurt behind me resonates with a comfort seeking self.
 There's a reason I don't go to the gym enough, and it isn't a love of body fat.
 I've been told I live in a culture of comfort.
 Perhaps, but it seems more reasonable to admit that I come from a species of comfort-seekers.
 Which is also to say, I am simply a living being.